Symptoms of Anxiety

 If you haven’t attained certain goals before you’ve hit a milestone birthday, you can start feeling anxious, panicky, and in some cases depressed.

-Generalised Anxiety Disorder (GAD)
+Generalized Anxiety Disorder (GAD)

-Generalised Anxiety Disorder (GAD) is a condition where an individual suffers from chronic anxiety.
+Generalized Anxiety Disorder (GAD) is a condition where an individual suffers from chronic anxiety.
 They do not, however, fall into other categories of disorders such as social anxiety disorder or obsessive-compulsive disorder.

 People suffering from GAD find it hard to relax and are tense most of the time.